zyinghua/zyinghua.github.io/_posts/2024-06-27-understanding-diffusion-models.md

 <h4 style="display:block !important; visibility:visible !important; font-size:1.25rem !important; margin-top:2rem !important; margin-bottom:1rem !important;">Diffusion Guidance</h4>

-Guidance methods have been proposed to steer the diffusion generation towards catering the faithfulness of certain classes or conditions, specifically, the classifier guidance ([Dhariwal and Nichol (2021)](https://arxiv.org/abs/2105.05233)) and classifier-free guidance ([Ho and Salimans (2022)](https://arxiv.org/abs/2207.12598)).
+Guidance methods have been proposed to control the strength of steering the diffusion generation towards catering the faithfulness of certain classes or conditions, specifically, the classifier guidance ([Dhariwal and Nichol (2021)](https://arxiv.org/abs/2105.05233)) and classifier-free guidance ([Ho and Salimans (2022)](https://arxiv.org/abs/2207.12598)).
 Classifier guidance aims at explicitly incorporating class information during sampling via the gradients of a noise-aware classifier $f_\phi$.
 Given the class information $y$, we have:

 $$
 \begin{align}